stefanzweig/scratch/datasette/csv-conversion.md

 2023-12-31,CNY,"-1,200.00",cmbchine,WeChat Pay
 ```

-1. copy the contents into emacs
+1. copy the contents into `emacs`
 2. run `M-x org-table-convert-region`,  the text turns into the following:
 ```org
 | 2023-12-31 | CNY | -1,200.00 | cmbchine | WeChat Pay |
 ```
-3. replace "," with empty
+3. replace "," with empty string
 4. replace "|" with comma ","
 5. delete every comma in the end of each line
-6. save the csv file. done.
+6. save the `csv` file. done.

-Then the csv file can be inserted into a sqlite file using the command
+Then the `csv` file can be inserted into a `sqlite` file using the command

 ```sh
 sqlite-utils insert cmb.db fund_flow cmb2024.csv --csv